Jim Jamison

 Early career

-Born in 1951, James "Jim" Jamison began his musical journey in the fertile ground of Memphis.
-Before joining Survivor, he honed his skills as a session singer and performed with the band Target, which released two albums on A&M Records in the mid-1970s.
+Born in 1951 in Memphis, Tennessee, James "Jim" Jamison began his musical journey in the fertile ground of Southern rock and soul.
+Before joining Survivor, he was a member of the band Target, which released two albums in the late 1970s and toured with acts like The Doobie Brothers, honing his stagecraft and vocal prowess.

 Breakthrough